Before it was a pillow

 Welcome to Fabric Forest

-The idea behind Fabric Forest is very simple.
-To produce a sustainable, more environmentally friendly thread with which to make fabrics.
+Fabric Forest’s mission is very simple – to produce a sustainable, more environmentally friendly type of fabric.
 The world’s consumption of textiles is increasing dramatically and the negative impact of textile production on the environment is equally dramatic.
-Fabric Forest’s goal is to change that for the better.
+Fabric Forest’s goal is to help change that for the better.

-A NEW TYPE OF THREAD FOR A NEW TYPE OF FABRIC
+A NEW WAY OF THINKING FOR A NEW TYPE OF FABRIC

 Fabric Forest is a part of Svensk Konstsilke AB (SKS), which has been producing yarns and textiles from forest materials since its founding over 100 years ago.
-Over the decades, SKS have used wood products to help make shiny evening gowns of viscose instead of linen and cotton and to reinforce tires when we were unable to import cotton during the war years.
-And we continue to innovate.
-We have now developed a new and innovative approach to yarn and thread production, which uses the natural gifts of Swedish forests to make a better, more environmentally friendly fabric.
+Over the decades, SKS have used wood products to help make everything from shiny evening gowns to tire reinforcement fibers and has now developed a new and innovative approach to yarn and thread production, which uses the natural and renewable bounty of Swedish forests to make a better, more environmentally friendly fabric.
 This time, from paper.
 Our journey of innovation continues, as does our goal of creating a better environment for future generations.

 WHY TEXTILES FROM TREES?